client9/goreopen/README.md

 and flushes when the internal buffer is full (with care) or if 30 seconds has elapsed.

+There is also `reopen.Stderr` and `reopen.Stdout` which implements the `reopen.Reopener` interface (and does nothing on a reopen call)

 Samples are in `example1` and `example2`.
-The `run.sh` scripts are a dumb test where the file is rotated underneath the server, and nothing is lost.  (not the most robust test but gives you an idea)
+The `run.sh` scripts are a dumb test where the file is rotated underneath the server, and nothing is lost.
+This is not the most robust test but gives you an idea of how it works.

 Here's some sample code.